Jeffrey Weitzel, MD

 USC Norris Comprehensive Cancer Center

-Julie Culver, MS, LCGC, CCRP is a licensed genetic counselor and Clinical Instructor specializing in cancer genetics.
+Julie Culver, MS, CGC, CCRP is Director of Cancer Genetic Counseling and Assistant Professor at the USC Norris Comprehensive Cancer Center.
 She received her Master’s degree at the University of Michigan in Ann Arbor in 1994.
-Ms. Culver then worked in Cancer Prevention and Public Health at the University of Washington and the Fred Hutchinson Cancer Research in Seattle for almost a decade.
-In 2004, she joined the City of Hope Division of Clinical Cancer Genetics where worked for 8 years and served as the Assistant Director of the Cancer Screening & Prevention Program Network and conducted research pertaining to hereditary breast and ovarian cancer and decision-making for woman carrying deleterious BRCA mutations and variants of uncertain significance.
+Ms. Culver then worked on research pertaining to breast cancer risk assessment and the public health impact of BRCA testing at the University of Washington and the Fred Hutchinson Cancer Research in Seattle for almost a decade.
+In 2004, she joined the City of Hope Division of Clinical Cancer Genetics where she worked for 8 years and served as the Assistant Director of the Cancer Screening & Prevention Program Network.
+She continued her research pertaining to hereditary breast and ovarian cancer and decision-making for woman carrying deleterious BRCA mutations and variants of uncertain significance.
 In 2012, she moved to the USC Norris Cancer Comprehensive Cancer Center where she currently serves on the faculty of Medical Oncology and is the lead genetic counselor.
-Her research pertains to hereditary cancer panel testing, cancer risk perception, and medical decision-making following genetic testing.
+Her research pertains to high risk screening for breast cancer, cancer risk perception, and medical decision-making following genetic testing.
 She has served on the faculty for the City of Hope Intensive Course and taught cancer risk assessment to health professionals and students since 2004.

 Bita Nehoray, MS, CGC